izivkov/tz_server_project/README.md

 python ./tz_server.py
 ```

+## Using the server

 Access the server via URL.
 For example, the following URL:

 ```
 http://[YOUR SERVER]:11080/timezone/Europe/Berlin
 ```
 Here `Europe/Berlin` is the timezone we like to query.
+The port is currently hardcoded to `11080`, but in the future, it might be configurable via a configuration file.

 Will return time information for the timezone you requested in JSON format: